HarshaGit12/Codekata_Python_Programming/README.md

 # Codekata - Python Programming
-## Contains a collection of Python Programming Problems and Answers
+## This repository contains a collection of Python Programming Problems and Answers